justinalsing/dlmmc/README.md

 This pre-compiles all of the models on your machine, saves them in `models/`, and then you're ready to start DLMing!

 Platforms: note that the code has been successfully installed and tested on Mac, Linux and Windows.
-Note that while there are some limitations to the functionality of [pystan](https://pystan.readthedocs.io/en/latest/) on Windows, these do not restrict the use of the dlmmc package for Windows users.
+Note that there are some limitations to the functionality of [pystan](https://pystan.readthedocs.io/en/latest/) on Windows, but these do not restrict the use of the dlmmc package for Windows users.

 ### Usage